eXascaleInfolab/clubmark/README.md

 `\brief` Benchmarking and real-time profiling of the \[overlapping\] clustering algorithms working on graphs specified by pairwise relations (community detection algorithms).
 The quality evaluation is performed using extrinsic (all existing accuracy measures applicable for overlapping clustering algorithms on large datasets: Mean [F1 Score](https://en.wikipedia.org/wiki/F1_score) family, Normalized [Mutual Information](https://en.wikipedia.org/wiki/Mutual_information)(NMI) and [Omega Index](https://www.ncbi.nlm.nih.gov/pubmed/26764947) / fuzzy ARI family) and some intrinsic ([Modularity](https://en.wikipedia.org/wiki/Modularity_(networks))(Q) and [Conductance](https://en.wikipedia.org/wiki/Conductance_(graph))(f)) measures considering overlaps/covers (shared node membership by multiple clusters \[on the same resolution level\]) and multiple resolutions (the same node can be a full member of a cluster and its super-clusters).
 `\authors` (c) Artem Lutov <artem@exascale.info>
+`\license` Apache 2.0, optional commercial support and relicensing are provided by the request (write me)
+  > The evaluating clustering algorithms (located in `algorithms/`) have own, possibly proprietary licenses, they are a) not a part of and b) not covered by the terms of the Clubmark framework.

 `\organizations` [eXascale Infolab](http://exascale.info/), [Lumais](http://www.lumais.com/), [ScienceWise](http://sciencewise.info/)
 `\keywords` overlapping clustering benchmarking, community detection benchmarking, algorithms benchmarking framework.